RobertPincus/MODIS-COSP-data/README.md

 This repository contains Python scripts for manipulating the [monthly data](https://ladsweb.modaps.eosdis.nasa.gov/missions-and-measurements/products/MCD06COSP_M3_MODIS) produced by the MODIS cloud group in support of the MODIS simulator for climate models.
 The data are described in
-Pincus et al, 2022: Updated observations of clouds by MODIS for global model assessment, available at https://crew.ldeo.columbia.edu/people/robert-pincus/
+Pincus et al, 2023: Updated observations of clouds by MODIS for global model assessment, available at https://crew.ldeo.columbia.edu/people/robert-pincus/

-The data record available at the time of this writing extends from July 2002 to May 2022.
+The data record available at the time of this writing extends from July 2002 to Feb 2023.

 # Downloading data